 2. Family and background

-Talking about family is one of good 1st date ideas, so long as your date doesn’t have bad blood or trouble with family issues.
+Talking about family is one of good 1st date ideas and second date tips, so long as your date doesn’t have bad blood or trouble with family issues.
 These conversations can start organically, or you can even prompt them.
 For example, asking what their “spot” is in the age lineup, which has been a discussion of personality for several years, could be a fun way to learn more about them and their family at the same time.
 You don’t need to get their whole life story, but some fun highlights could tell you a lot more than you expect.

 3. Current events (except politics!)

 You really should avoid controversial topics on a first date, including politics.
 Unless you happened to meet at the same campaign event and know that your ideals are aligned, steer clear.
 However, you can talk about current events going on in the world, celebrity deaths, social media news, etc. This is a great way to get conversation topics and see how much attention your date pays to current events in the first place.
 [Read: Dating After Divorce ]

 4. Hobbies and interests

 Start a conversation about what you do in your free time, or ask her what she does.
 This could be anything from shows that you are obsessed with to your weekend yoga club, and so on.
 This is a great first date topic to talk and get to know someone and it also helps with compatibility.
 If your favorite activity is couch surfing, for example, you’re probably not going to connect with someone who spends their “free” time running and training for marathons.
 [Read: How to Talk to a Girl You Like Without Being Nervous ]

 Learning about someone’s taste in music is a great ice breaker.
 It’s also a way to learn a lot about them.
 You can find out what their passions are, what music they hate, etc. Plus, it helps you share things with each other (such as favorite songs they’ve never heard) and gives you another way to connect.